JoshuaWise/vapr/README.md

 ![Graph of router throughput as application size increases](https://github.com/JoshuaWise/koa-vapr-comparison/blob/v1.0.0/images/router-throughput.png)

-Vapr is mostly concerned with being high-level—it doesn't try to be fast—and yet it still performs well.
+Vapr is mostly concerned with being high-level—it doesn't try to be the fastest—and yet it still performs well.
 The result of a simple "hello world" benchmark is shown below.

 - Machine: MacBook Pro (Mid 2014, 2.8 GHz Intel Core i7, 16 GB 1600 MHz DDR3)
 - Node: v10.6.0